AppCodeBackup/VW-Customizer-addon/readme.txt

 Requires at least: 5.0
 Tested up to: 5.7.2
 Requires PHP: 7.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ThemeSetting is a Custom Login Page Customizer plugin allows you to easily customize the layout of login, admin login, client login, register pages.
+VW Customizer Addon is a Custom Login Page Customizer plugin allows you to easily customize the layout of login, admin login, client login, register pages.

 == Description ==

-ThemeSetting Plugin would give you and your users a feeling that it is a custom login page and a part of the site layout.
+VW Customizer Addon Plugin would give you and your users a feeling that it is a custom login page and a part of the site layout.
 You must checkout the Demo video of how you can customize WordPress login page.

 == Installation ==